-User Notifications: Notify users about successful task completion, any errors, and provide instructions to help correct mistakes.
+User Notifications: Notify users about successful task completion, any errors, and provide instructions to help them correct mistakes.

 Custom Controls: Use stylized form elements and other progressive enhancement techniques to provide custom controls.

 Why is this important?

 Forms can be visually and cognitively complex and difficult to use.
 Accessible forms are easier to use for everyone, including people with disabilities.

 People with cognitive disabilities can better understand the form and how to complete it, as making forms accessible improves the layout structure, instructions, and feedback.

 People using speech input can use the labels via voice commands to activate controls and move the focus to the fields that they need to complete.